redon2/strapi-plugin-pdf-creator/README.md

 - RadioGroups, OptionLists, Dropdowns fields use Enumeration type fields.

-# TODO:
+## TODO:
-Security -> create roles section
+- Security: Allow other roles to generate documents
-Option to flatten documents -> global
+- Add option to not flatten documents
-Option for other providers other than local
-Create examples page
-Beautify Dates
+- Beautify date fields.
-UI function to validate template
+- Settings function to validate template against schema.

+## 👍 Contribute

+1. Add a [GitHub Star](https://github.com/redon2/strapi-plugin-pdf-creator/stargazers) to the project.

+## 🧾 License

+This plugin is licensed under the MIT License.